All Episodes

 Is it Howard Dean?

-Is it Harry Reed?
+Is it Harry Reid?

 Which member of the Democratic Party apparatus is coordinating all this so that there's not a deviation from the plan to keep all the focus on Bush and FEMA and other places.

-Uh the federal response to Katrina was not as portrayed.
+The federal response to Katrina was not as portrayed.

-And folks, I have to tell you this too.
+And folks, I have to tell you this, too.

 There was an absolutely fabulous story in the Palm Beach Post yesterday.

-And lack of plan hurt Katrina hit state's response is the headline.
+Katrina hit states response is the headline.

 But you know what this story does?

-Local Florida, you know, state and local officials on how they have offered and or how they have dealt with hurricanes, mentions not a word about the feds, doesn't say a word talks about the plans that they have here in Florida, how often they meet to take the tests and temperatures of the plans and then to do dry runs.
+It talks about the plans that they have here in Florida, how often they meet to take the tests and temperatures of the plans and then to do dry runs.

-But it's uh it's a fascinating story.
+But it's a fascinating story.

-Uh Mr. Snerdley wants to know what am I doing reading the Palm Beach Post.
+And it's so I don't think Mr. Snerdley wants to know what am I doing reading the Palm Beach Post.

 All right, I must fess up.